backtrace-labs/backtrace-android/README.md

 **NOTE:** Client side unwinding is only available for fatal crashes.
 Non-fatal Crashpad dumps you generate via `DumpWithoutCrash` for instance will not use client side unwinding.

 **NOTE:** Client side unwinding is only available in NDK level 17+ (i.e: Only with the Crashpad crash reporting backend)

+**NOTE:** Client side unwinding is only available in SDK level 21+ (i.e: If minSDKVersion < 21, client-side unwinding will be disabled for 32-bit arm platforms)

 ### Unwinding Modes and Options